ApiLogicServer/app_fiddle/readme.md

       * Custom UIs can be built using your tool of choice (React, Angular, etc), using the API<br><br>

+* **Fully Customizable:** use Python and standard IDEs such as VSCode or PyCharm.

+    * All of the key technology concepts you mastered above (Flask, SQLAlchemy) still fully apply.

 * **Open:** a fully open approach:

-  * **Open Source:** install with pip or docker
+  * **Open Source:** install with pip or docker.

-  * **Open Technology:** using standard IDEs such as VSCode or PyCharm.
-All of the key technology concepts you mastered above (Flask, SQLAlchemy) still fully apply.

 This application was *not coded* - **it was created** using the API Logic Server CLI (Command Language Interface), with 1 command (don't do this now - it's already been done):